nichevone/BATA/README.md

 This project was made as an experiment.
 So don't take it seriously! :)\
 I was needed the tool to talk with my brother in the other room.
 Using heavy programs wasn't the solution I wanted, so I created my own voice chat.
 #### Here's some pros that moved me to make this:
-- Lightweight: uses around 30 Kb of space and under the 100 Mb of RAM
+- Lightweight: uses around 30 Kb of space (jar) and under the 100 Mb of RAM
 - Easy-to-use: no unnecessary things like account, just a chat
 - No internet dependency: works within a LAN